al-ell/TMDB/TESTING.md

 [W3C](https://validator.w3.org/) was used to validate the HTML on all pages of the website.

-- Index Page:
+- Index Page: Pass, no error messages or warnings.
-- Contact Page:
+- Contact Page: Pass, no error messages or warnings.
+- Error Page: Pass, no error messages or warnings.

 [Jigsaw W3C](https://jigsaw.w3.org/css-validator/) was used to validate the CSS stylesheet.

-- css:
+- css: Pass, no errors or warning messages.

+[]

 ---